Toyota's Verso is a 7-seat compact MPV you can depend on. Jonathan Crouch checks out the improved version.

 Design and Build

-It certainly gives this Verso a purposeful stance, dominated at the front end by this large trapezoidal lower grille set within a redesigned bumper and this smaller upper grille which features a chrome-plated horizontal trim bar and runs the full width between sleeker headlamp units that incorporate daytime running lights.
+This third generation Verso's so-called 'keen' front end styling certainly gives this Verso a purposeful stance, dominated at the front end by a large trapezoidal lower grille set within a redesigned bumper.
+There's also a smaller upper grille which features a chrome-plated horizontal trim bar and runs the full width between sleek headlamp units that incorporate daytime running lights.

-What hasn't changed are the essential dimensions of this car - wheelbase, height and width - all of which means that there's no more space inside.
-So, as with virtually all compact seat MPVs, the third row seating you get in almost all models is really intended for children.
+What hasn't changed for some time are the essential dimensions of this car - wheelbase, height and width - all of which means that this remains one of the more compact mid-sized 7-seat MPVs.
+Still, with virtually all People Carriers of this sort, the third row seating is anyway really only intended for children, so it'll probably suffice.
 If you really must put adults here, you'll find it fortunate that the seats recline.

 To keep bigger folk happy even on short journeys though, you're probably going to need to go a bit further than that and persuade those in the middle seating row to make use of the 195mm backwards and forwards sliding range that's on offer to enable some kind of passenger legroom compromise to be reached.